 SHOW FULL BIO » Mary Spina Wheeler is the Assistant Vice President for Finance at Stevens Institute of Technology.
 Her responsibilities include oversight of the offices of the Controller and Campus Support as well as Financial Systems, Sponsored Accounting and Cost Analysis, and Procurement.
-Prior to her position at Stevens Mary was the Assistant Vice President for Finance at the Arizona State University Foundation.
+Prior to her position at Stevens Mary was the Assistant Vice President for Business Services at the Arizona State University Foundation.
 She has also served in various financial positions at Cornell University, St. Lawrence University and Skidmore College.
 Mary is the 2012 winner of the Daniel D. Robinson award and the author of NACUBO's Guide to Unitizing Investment Pools - Second Edition.
 She was the 2010 chair of the NACUBO Accounting Principles Council and was previously chair of the Syracuse EACUBO Regional Group.
-She has a B.S. degree in Accounting from the State University of New York at Oswego and is a licensed CPA in the state of New York.
+She has a B.S. degree in Accounting from the SUNY at Oswego and is a licensed CPA in the state of New York.

 Director of Online Learning